mhchristiansen/lang-paradox/README.md

 3. EXECUTION
 --------------------------------
-load or paste the text "VerticalTransmission.R" and "horizontalTransmission.R" in R console
+load or paste the text "VerticalTransmission.R" and "horizontalTransmission_corrected.R" in R console

 4. OUTPUTS
 --------------------------------